TristanGrayCC/azure-web/readme.md

 ## Change Scenario

 To test the pipeline, a simple change should be committed to the application's repository.
-You could, for example, add a new column called "VIN  Number" with validation to confirm it is an 8 digit numeric value.
+You could, for example, add a new column called `VIN  Number`, with validation to confirm it is an 8 digit numeric value.